Amplifier Circuit DiagramsAudio Circuit DiagramsLights and Display Board CircuitsPower Supplies

 Sound Activated Switch Schematic Circuit Diagram

-FET uses the voltage applied to its input terminal (called the Gate), to control the current flowing from the source to the drain, making the Field Effect Transistor a “Voltage” operated device.
-FETs are extensively used in Integrated Circuits (ICs) due to their compact size and significantly lower power consumption.
+A field-effect transistor (FET) is a widely utilized type of transistor, especially in weak-signal amplification scenarios like amplifying wireless signals.
+FET operates based on the voltage applied to its input terminal (Gate), controlling the current flowing from the source to the drain.
+Essentially, the Field Effect Transistor is a voltage-operated device.
+Due to their compact size and significantly lower power consumption, FETs find extensive application in Integrated Circuits (ICs).

 Tags